Category Archive : relationship counsellor shivani misri sadhoo

 A healthy relationship or marriage is commonly defined by the couple’s bonding condition where both the partners feel connected to each other and they feel satisfied with how the relationship is growing.
 A healthy relationship is best suited to travel through all difficult stages of life and survive the iron of time.
 But unfortunately, that does not happen too often.
 Many a time we witness couples who are happy today face issues like infidelity, breakups, and disinterest in sex in the future.

-India’s leading marriage counselor Shivani Misri Sadhoo suggests it happens because many times, couples fail to identify if their current non-problematic relationship is actually healthy or not?
+India’s leading marriage counselor Shivani Misri Sadhoo shares 3 must-have qualities for long-lasting love.
+She suggests it happens because many times, couples fail to identify if their current non-problematic relationship is actually healthy or not?
 They fail to identify unhealthy relationships on time and thus fail to take correction steps, effectively on time.

 1. Both the partners can communicate clearly